-NOW that the midterm election is over and most of the elected senatorial, congressional and local officials have already been proclaimed, it is our hope that those elected will buckle down to work and make good their campaign promises comes the start of their terms.
-We are happy to note that the elections in Camarines Sur including the cities of Iriga and Naga were relatively peaceful there being no election-related violence reported.
-Regionwise, although some provinces and cities in Bicol were placed under Comelec control, it could safely be said that it was a peaceful regional election.
-The repeated warning of the Commission on Elections thru its spokesperson James Gimenez of possible prosecution of those who may commit election-related violence has come to the consciousness of the electorate, hence have avoided any situation that may lead to their prosecution.
-Meanwhile as the election returns were submitted to the National Board of Canvassers and the national office of the PPCRB, it appeared that not one of the candidates of the Otso Diretso would make it to the Senate.
-It has been reported, however, that in the entire country it was only Naga City who voted straight for Otso Diretso candidates.
+NOW that the midterm elections is over and most of the elected senatorial, congressional and local officials have already been proclaimed, it is our hope that those elected will buckle down to work and make good their campaign promises comes the start of their terms.
+We are happy to note that the elections in Camarines Sur, including the cities of Iriga and Naga were relatively peaceful there being no election-related violence reported.
+Regionwide, although some provinces and cities in Bicol were placed under Comelec control, it could safely be said that elections in Bicol were generally peaceful.
+The repeated warning of the Commission on Elections thru its spokesperson James Gimenez of possible prosecution of those who may commit election-related violence has come to the consciousness of the electorate; hence, any situation that may lead to their prosecution has been avoided.
+Meanwhile, as the election returns are submitted to the National Board of Canvassers and the national office of the PPCRB, it appears that not one of the candidates of the Otso Diretso will make it to the Senate.
+It has been reported, however, that in the entire country it was only Naga City that has voted straight for Otso Diretso candidates.
 This is what we Naguenos could be proud of.
-Anyway, it is said that hope springs eternal and may be luck would be with them next time around.
+Anyway, it is said that hope springs eternal and lady luck would be with them next time around.

 QUOTATION OF THE WEEK: